 Alan has written about everything from pigs (swine vaccines) to pigskins (college and professional football) in nearly two decades as a full-time freelance writer.
-A magazine story about Hall of Fame groundskeeper George Toma led to his first ghostwritten biography, Nitty Gritty Dirt Man.
-He also has written biographies of a longtime college baseball coach and All-Pro running back Christian Okoye.
-He currently is collaborating on a motivational book with Nick “The Kick” Lowery, who ended his career at the most-accurate field-goal kicker in history.
+A magazine story about Hall of Fame groundskeeper, George Toma, led to his first ghostwritten biography, Nitty Gritty Dirt Man.
+He also has written biographies of a longtime college baseball coach and All-Pro running back, Christian Okoye.
+He currently is collaborating on a motivational book with Nick “The Kick” Lowery, who ended his career as the most accurate field-goal kicker in history.

 As a Story Terrace writer, Alan interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 Deep within every author is a would-be screenwriter.
 Who wouldn’t trade toiling alone in front of a laptop for six-figure sales, critical acclaim, and power lunches at the Polo Lounge?

 My big break came after a friend approached me about writing a book about the colorful history of the old American Football League (AFL).
 Through determination, hard work, and billion-dollar trust funds, the original eight owners eventually forced a merger with the powerful NFL – which earned them even bigger fortunes.
 Could our book do the same for us?
 Michael MacCambridge, one of the nation’s leading sportswriters, gave us other advice: “You can’t make money writing sports books.
 Write a screenplay instead.”